abhilashkakumanu1/fullstackopen/notes/part2.md

 json-server requires all data to be sent in JSON format.
 What this means in practice is that the data must be a correctly formatted string, and that the request must contain the Content-Type request header with the value application/json.
 If the data we sent in the POST request was a JavaScript object, axios automatically sets the appropriate application/json value for the Content-Type header.

-**Not all axios requests should be kept in `useEffect` hook**.
+**Not all axios requests are needed to be kept in `useEffect` hook**.
 We can make a POST request on button click.

 PUT replaces the entire note where as PATCH only change some of the note's properties.